V-Sekai/manuals/docs/decisions/20220108-bake-blend-shapes-to-skeletons-for-performance.md

 2. Remove empties that are unused.
 4. Extract the blend shape from the mesh
+5. Export as alembic 1 meter is 1 unit
-9. Remove the skeleton from fbx export.
-Use the resulting fbx scale at 1x.
-User euler XYZ rotation.
+9. Remove the skeleton and fbx export as 1 meter is 0.01 units.
 10. Run dem bones (parameters to be determined)

 `./dembones -i="a.fbx" -a="a.abc" -z=4 --bindUpdate=2 -b=200 -o="a_res.fbx"`